Opencast-Moodle/documentation/docs/block/general_settings.md

 | [COURSEID]_Instructor                           | write,read | Yes       |
 | [COURSEGROUPID]_Learner                         | read       | No        |

+You can also specifiy an owner role that identifies the owner of a video/series.
+The role must also be specified in the roles table.
+The role must be permanent and include a user-related placeholder, e.g. ROLE_OWNER_[USER_EMAIL].
+It should not include any course-related placeholders.

 ## Metadata

 In this section it can be configured which metadata instructors can provide as well as which metadata instructors have to provide.
 By default instructors have to provide the title of a video.